 Last year nearly a million people in the UK were affected by work related mental health issues.

-At best, “happy to work” initiatives are only ever going to be a sticky plaster on a much deeper wound.
+At best, “happy to work” initiatives are only ever going to be a quick-fix-drug, or sticky-plaster, on a much deeper wound.
 What we really need to do is get to the root cause of the problem and prevent the issues in the first place.

-Here is what I think is at the heart of the problem:
+This is what’s at the heart of the problem:

-According to the office of National Statistics, one in three people are in the wrong job; and research has found that this is a major cause of depression.
+According to a global workforce report, over 60% of people are in the wrong job (1); and research has found that this is a major cause of depression (2,3)

-So instead of smothering our depressed workforce with superficial “feel good” stickly plasters, why not focus on helping people actually do the work they enjoy?
+So instead of smothering our depressed workforce with superficial quick-fix solutions, why not focus on helping people find the right job for them as an individual?

 Data shows that for every £1 invested into mental health at